haru235/pantry-manager/README.md

 5. Run the development server

 npm run dev
-# or
-yarn dev

 4. Open http://localhost:3000 to see the application in action.

 ##Usage
 1. Add Pantry Items

-Click the "Add Item" button to add a new pantry item.
+- Click the "Add Item" button to add a new pantry item.
-Fill in the details and save.
+- Fill in the details and save.

 2. Edit or Delete Pantry Items

-Use the edit and delete icons next to each pantry item to modify or remove them.
+- Use the edit and delete icons next to each pantry item to modify or remove them.

 3. View Recipe Recommendations

-The right section displays recipes based on the items in your pantry.
+- The right section displays recipes based on the items in your pantry.

 ##Folder Structure